MHD in a cylindrical shearing box II: Intermittent Bursts and Substructures in MRI Turbulence: Discussion

-Figure \ref{fig:epc_Rdep01.eps} demonstrates radial displacements, $\xi_R=\xi_0 \sin(\kappa t)$, arising from epicycle oscillations in the case with $H_0/R_0 = 0.1$, giving $\Omega_{\rm eq}= 0.99\Omega_{\rm K}$, where the arbitrary amplitude is set to be $\xi_0=0.01R_0$.
-The figure clearly illustrates that the displacements in the neighboring radial locations gradually become out of phase with time because $\frac{\partial \kappa}{\partial R}\ne 0$.
-Consequently, the phase mixing induces converging and diverging regions by the radial component of the oscillations, which inevitably contributes to the compressible amplification and diffusion of magnetic field.
+Figure \ref{fig:epc_Rdep01.eps} demonstrates radial displacements, $\xi_R=\xi_0 \sin(\kappa t)$, arising from epicyclic oscillations in the case with $H_0/R_0 = 0.1$, giving $\Omega_{\rm eq}= 0.99\Omega_{\rm K}$, where an arbitrary amplitude is set to be $\xi_0=0.01R_0$.
+The figure clearly illustrates that the displacements in neighboring radial locations gradually become out of phase with time because $\frac{\partial \kappa}{\partial R}\ne 0$.
+Consequently, the phase mixing induces converging and diverging regions by the radial component of the oscillations, which inevitably contributes to the compressible amplification and diffusion of magnetic fields.

+Figure \ref{fig:vR1D} presents the radial displacements of fluid in the cylindrical case with $H_0/R_0=0.1$ in a time-distance diagram between 70 and 90 rotations.
+Here the radial displacement of each radial cell is calculated from the $\phi$ and $z$ averaged (equation \ref{eq:pzave}) and mass-weighted $v_R$,

+where $\xi_R=0$ is set at the initial time, $t=70$ rotations, of the presented period.
+In the inactive period of $t\lesssim 83$ rotations, the gas accretes inward in a quasi-steady manner.
+In contrast, when the magnetic activity is enhanced after $t\gtrsim 83$ rotations, the outer gas moves outward while the inner gas continues to accrete; the gas in the domain radially expands, which will be discussed in Section \ref{sec:avsia}.

+Compared with the ideal setting of ordered epicyclic oscillations in Figure \ref{fig:epc_Rdep01.eps}, radial oscillations in the numerical simulation (Figure \ref{fig:vR1D}) are more randomly excited by turbulence in a stochastic fashion.
+Accordingly, the picture of the phase mixing of initially ordered epicyclic oscillations based on Figure \ref{fig:epc_Rdep01.eps} has to be generalized.
+Indeed, one can recognize randomly and ubiquitously formed concentrations of $\xi_R$ trajectories, which are a characteristic feature of converging regions, as seen in the ideal setup (Figure \ref{fig:epc_Rdep01.eps}).
+Furthermore, these converging regions are more frequently seen in the elevating phase of the magnetic activity during $t=80-90$ rotation time, which is consistent with the argument on the importance of the compressible amplification in triggering the high magnetic activity (Figure \ref{fig:dBp2_B2} and Section \ref{sec:onset}).

 Let us suppose a simple situation in which toroidal (or vertical) magnetic field with constant strength, $B_{\phi,{\rm init}}$ (or $B_{z,{\rm init}}$), is initially distributed (left of Figure \ref{fig:Bvconv01}).
 If we pick out the radial compression term from equation (\ref{eq:Bengp}), the corresponding term of the induction equation is